The Chinese language learning curve

-The difficulty is primarily about pronunciation.
+Pronunciation is the most difficult part.
 When students, who have no prior learning experience, first start learning Chinese, they always feel that they could not grasp the sounds of Chinese.
 They are not sure whether they can say the words right or not, nor can they tell the difference when they hear others speaking Chinese.
 Many students feel uncertain when it comes to the four tones.

 This hurdle is real, but also can be easily overcome.
 Pinyin is the first tool for students to “see” the different sounds.
-The second tool is numerous small and short drills scattered around the Student’s Book and the Work Book, where students can concentrate on a few words at a time.
-The third tool, also the most important one, is the adequate opportunities for students to practice listening and speaking.
+The second tool is numerous small drills scattered around the Student’s Book and the Work Book, where students can concentrate on a few words at a time.
+The third one is the audio lessons which help students follow a natural musical flow of the language.
+And finally, students get adequate opportunities to practice listening and speaking.

 This stage includes:

-To mitigate this challenge, a super tight control is placed on the total number of Chinese characters taught at this stage.
+To mitigate this challenge, a super tight control is placed on the total number of Chinese characters.
 This small number of Chinese characters (320 to be exact) allows students to develop their Chinese reading and writing abilities without feeling being overwhelmed.

-Towards the end of this stage, students can communicate well in daily life and work, read and write long Chinese texts, and they feel Chinese is rather easy.
+Towards the end of this stage, students can communicate well in daily life and work, read and write interesting stories.
+They can definitely get by in a Chinese language environment.

 This stage includes:

-Once students expand their character base, they will feel quite comfortable to read slightly longer texts, and Chinese becomes easier to learn.
+Once students expand their vocabulary base, they will feel quite comfortable to read longer texts.

 This stage includes: